tonethar/IGME-235-Shared/hw/htaccess.md

 2. Set up your 235 Directory (if you haven't done so already)

-    1. On your PC, create a directory called 235.
+    1. On your PC, create a directory called **235**.
 This is where all the work you do from now on will be stored.
     1. Make sure to save this to a flash drive, your myCourses locker, GitHub, a remote disk, or some other means of backup.
-Be sure to keep 2 backups, on a removable device (for instance) and some other means in case something happens to that one.
+Be sure to keep 2 backups: on a removable device (for instance) and some other means in case something happens to that one.
-    3. Connect to Banjo using filezilla or another FTP client
+    3. Connect to Banjo using FileZilla or another FTP client
         - Legacy Notes: [How to post to RIT's *banjo* web server](https://github.com/tonethar/IGME-235-Shared/blob/master/notes/posting-to-banjo.md)
     4. Drag your 235 folder into your www folder on Banjo.
-Make sure it has the right permissions (right-click > File Attributes… > Numeric Value: 755)
+Make sure it has the right permissions (on FileZilla, right-click > File Attributes… > Numeric Value: 755)

 ## Set up Basic Authentication using htaccess